WHO WE ARE

 ORGANIZATIONAL GOALS & OBJECTIVES:

-• Building design and craft businesses and develop the capacity of design and artisan entrepreneurs, especially in areas of product design and development, marketing and sales.
+- Building design and craft businesses and developing the capacity of design and artisan entrepreneurs, especially in areas of product design and development, marketing, and sales.

-• Promoting Macedonian handmade sector in local and export markets.
+- Promoting the Macedonian handmade sector in local and export markets.

 • Product Development and Design